-Profound's second product, the Sonalleve® system is CE marked in the EU for the treatment of uterine fibroids and palliative pain relief associated with metastases in bone and has also has been approved by the regulatory body in China for non-invasive treatment of uterine fibroids.
+Profound's second product, the Sonalleve® system, is CE marked in the EU for the treatment of uterine fibroids and palliative pain relief associated with metastases in bone and has also been approved by the regulatory body in China for non-invasive treatment of uterine fibroids.
+The Sonalleve® system is compatible only with certain Philips MRI's.